splunk/splunk-sdk-javascript/README.md

 —read the sections below to find out what you need to do to get going.

 *   **Requirements**.
 Lists the things you must set up to use the SDK.
-*   SDK tools for server-side JavaScript.
+*   **SDK tools for server-side JavaScript**.
 Describes what you need to install to use the tools for creating server-side JavaScript applications.
 *   **Server-side examples and tests**.
 Describes how to set up the .splunkrc file and install dependencies that you need to run examples and tests.